gmmorris/higher-order-classes/README.md

 PriceFetcher = attachLogger(PriceFetcher);
 performSomeAction = attachLogger(performSomeAction);
 ```
-\* *Yet again, I stress, this is not an attempt to define a new idiom, this is just me naming something I don’t know any other name for.
-If anyone wishes to educate me on the right naming for this, I’m all ears.*

 ## Higher Order Classes
 This is where **Higher Order Classes** come into the picture.